Natsume-197/NadeOCR/README.md

 # NadeOCR
-An easy- and fast-to-use tool for scanning text anywhere with Google's Vision API and other third party services.
+An easy and fast-to-use tool for scanning text anywhere with Google's Vision API and other third party services.
 This tool is mostly designed for Japanese learners, but should work for anyone else.

 ## Features
 - Compatible with Linux and Windows.